Table of Contents

 For example, video content is booming nowadays.

-LinkedIn pushes the content which is relevant and intentional.
+LinkedIn pushes content that is relevant and intentional.
 So, if your video content is purposeful, it will show up as a trending post.

 Look at your analytics section and keep an eye on your content impression.
 This will give you an idea of what works best for your brand.